Our 2018 Mental Health Section Award Honorees (PDF)

 Kenneth Lutterman Award for Best Student Paper (self- nominated).
 The Kenneth Lutterman Student Paper Award was instituted in 2002 to honor the passionate commitment of Dr. Kenneth G Lutterman to developing rigorous social service research as the basis for building the evidence base for high quality mental health programs and services.

 Current students may self-nominate with an abstract submission to the Annual APHA Meeting.
 The committee invites full papers from the top abstracts and select the awardee from those papers.
-Recent honorees: Jenna van Draanen, PhD, MPH (2017); Betty-Shannon Prevatt, MPH (2016); Anthony Fulginiti, MSW (2015).
+Recent honorees: Yunyu Xiao, M Phil (2018); Jenna van Draanen, PhD, MPH (2017); Betty-Shannon Prevatt, MPH (2016).

 Steve Banks Award for Mentoring Award Steven Banks applied his statistical knowledge to everyday circumstances rather than to theoretical issues.
 Working as a colleague he helped mental health researchers to improve the quality of their work, mentoring them in statistics, methodology and philosophy of science.
 This award remembers Steve Banks' contributions by honoring generous and collegial mentorship.

 Mental Health Section Award recognizes significant and lasting contributions to the Section.
-Nominations are solicited from MH Section Leadership (Chair: Kathleen Thomas, PhD).
-Recent honorees: Frances Atkinson, MSM & Donna Wright (2017); Jenna Sandler, MPH (2016); Christine Castles, MPH, RN (2015).
+Nominations are solicited from MH Section Leadership (Chair: Monica Perez-Jolles, PhD).
+Recent honorees: Ron W. Manderscheid, PhD, David Shern, PhD & Margaret Walkover, MPH (2018); Frances Atkinson, MSM & Donna Wright (2017); Jenna Sandler, MPH (2016).